abworrall/dicebot/README.md

 db attack wolf.4 magic-missile     # spellcaster ? do it !

 # Cast at a higher level, with damage shared over multiple targets
-db attack wolf3 wolf.4 magic missile level 4
+db attack wolf3 wolf.4 magic-missile level 4

 ## Finally, you can tweak the HP and AC values as you see fit
 #